The Joint Commission

 The following Summa Health System hospitals are accredited by The Joint Commission:

-- Summa Akron City and St. Thomas Hospitals
+- Summa Health System - Akron and St. Thomas Campuses

 - Western Reserve currently is accredited by Healthcare Facilities Accreditation Program

 The Joint Commission's hospital standards address important functions relating to the care of patients and the management of hospitals.
 The standards are developed in consultation with healthcare experts, providers, measurement experts and patients.